 GRADUATING WITH HIGH/HIGHEST HONORS

-Information provided by Professor Dean Simonton, Undergraduate Honors Advisor: This document provides information on the Department's College Honor Program beyond what's already given in the University Catalog.
+Information provided by Professor Dean Keith Simonton, Undergraduate Honors Advisor: This document provides information on the Department's College Honor Program beyond what's already given in the University Catalog.
 See also below for the Psychology Department Application for 194HA-194HB for further explanation of GPA requirements.

 2) Also as noted in the Catalog, you must complete an Honors Thesis.
 This will entail an original empirical investigation designed and executed by you.
 A review of the literature on some subject does not count.
 You should write up the thesis in the style of a scientific journal article (preferably using style of the American Psychological Association).
 You may collaborate with a professor or even another student, but you must be the first author and primary investigator.
-By implication, only one person can gain credit for an Honors Thesis.
-In any case, whether you receive High or Highest Honors depends on the quality of that thesis.
+By implication, only one person can gain credit for a single Honors Thesis.
+In any case, whether you receive High (Magna Cum Laude) or Highest (Summa Cum Laude) Honors depends on the quality of that thesis.
 If a thesis is unacceptable, and you still meet the grade stipulation, you will earn Honors (Cum Laude) by default.
 The professor who supervised your research will submit a recommendation on your behalf.
 This recommendation is not binding on the final decision, which must apply uniform criteria across all theses submitted.

 - Sample Theses in manuscript form are available in the Advising Office room 141 Young Hall